Health and safety at work

 The Senior Labour Inspectors’ Committee (SLIC) started to meet in an informal way in 1982 to assist the European Commission in monitoring the enforcement of EU legislation at the national level.

 A Commission Decision (95/319/EC) gave the Committee formal status in 1995 with a mandate to give its opinion to the Commission, either at the Commission’s request or on its own initiative, on all problems relating to the enforcement by the Member States of Community law on health and safety at work.

 The principal activities of SLIC are to:

-The Committee is composed of the Commission and two representatives (one representative as from 1 January 2010) of the labour inspection services of each EU Member State.
+The Committee is composed of the Commission and one representative of the labour inspection services of each EU Member State.
 It assembles for a meeting every six months in the EU Member State holding the EU Presidency.

 For further information see the library entries.